Agent identity

 → usage_receipt

-→ callback_payloadThe trust profile should not carry private keys, passwords, production credentials, bank data, regulated records, or confidential client files.
+→ callback_payloadThe trust profile should not carry private keys, passwords, production credentials, bank data, regulated records, or confidential agent principal files.
 It carries identity, purpose, scope, and safe routing information.
 Heavy work moves through reviewed OS access, not public forms.

 {